RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 The Javascript code does receive an ID which it needs to include in the response, but that's it -- the rest of the book-keeping is handled by the `Porter` module.

-So, that looks like a promising approach, but it doesn't have all the elegance of tasks.
+So, that looks like a promising approach, which I'm planning to try on the next suitable occasion.
+However, it still doesn't have all the elegance of tasks.
 For one thing, there is some setup that I haven't shown you (the usual integration of `PortMsg` with the Elm architecture, and some configuration).
 Plus, what you eventually get is a `Cmd` rather than a `Task`, so your ability to deal with intermediate results is limited.
 For instance, you can't do neat stuff like chaining several tasks together before feeding things back into your `update` function.

 ```elm
     let